-- domestic violence support services.
+- family violence support services.

-you love your child and have his best interests at heart
+- love your child and have his best interests at heart

-- you realise there’s a problem
+- realise there’s a problem

-- you’re taking responsibility
+- are taking responsibility

-- you’re committed to improving things.
+- are committed to improving things.

 It might help to know that you’re not the only parent who has faced tough times.
 Every doctor, psychologist, counsellor, social worker and hotline operator has spoken to, and helped, someone just like you.